-The last noble owners of the manor were the Sipeky family.
+The last noble owners of the chateau were the Sipeky family.
 The noble origin is derived from the Sipeka von Paks family, whose noble title was granted by King Rudolf in Prague on 16 October 1579.
 The title was granted to Tomas Sipeky aliter Paksi and his wife Katharina Eöttheövény.

-The main entrance to the manor is situated in the park, enclosed by a pegged balustrade.
+The main entrance to the chateau is situated in the park, enclosed by a pegged balustrade.
 The high roof with dormers enhances the aesthetic impression of a noble residence, integrated into the natural environment.

 The inhabitants of Villa Bork belonged to important aristocratic families and this was also visible in the manor house and the surrounding park, which they beautified.

 The corridors of the manor still carry the smell of the old walls, mixed with cinnamon and pine needles at Christmas time.

 The original faience fireplaces have been transformed into libraries and the corridors are furnished with armchairs for relaxing with music or reading a book.

 The original Baroque chimneys are preserved in the attic, which themselves have great historical value.

 A magical and exceptional atmosphere reigns in the chateau throughout the year and especially at the time of magnolia blossoming, when the manor is in their embrace and their beauty and tenderness delight passers-by.

 Of the original number, three beautiful trees, more than 5 metres high, remain, growing in front of the main facade of the mansion, right next to the main road.

 Thank you for all phone calls or emails regarding visits to the manor, but apart from special events that take place in its premises, Villa Bork is closed to the public.